senthilkumarm1901/senthilkumarm1901/KeyProjects.md

      - where the # of Aspect labels are typically more than 25
      - which has easy to use human-in-the-loop annotation scripts that can
          - do efficient clustering of yet-to-be labeled data and
-         - augment low volume classes
+         - augment low volume classes after initial round of annotations
      - which yeilds 90%+ F1 score with minimal annotated data (possible with Transfer Learning)